Looking for sponsors?

 Ongoing

-CC/0035 NEW PATHWAYS
+CC/035 NEW PATHWAYS

-New Pathways is a registered charity of eleven years, supporting men, women and children who have suffered trauma due to rape and sexual abuse.
+New Pathways is a registered charity supporting men, women and children who have suffered trauma due to rape and sexual abuse.
 It is the first organisation in Wales to house a Sexual Assault Referral Centre (SARC).
 The organisation offers counselling and support to all children, regardless of the trauma suffered.
 New Pathways is seeking a sponsor who can help in any way.
 Contact: Peter Green.
 Address: 57-58 Lower Thomas Street, Merthyr Tydfil, CF47 0AD.
 Tel.: 01685 379310.
 E-mail: newpath7@aol.com.

 Ongoing

-CC/0036 OCEAN YOUTH TRUST NORTH WEST
+CC/036 OCEAN YOUTH TRUST NORTH WEST

 Ocean Youth Trust North West (OYTNW) operates a 76-foot traditionally rigged gaff ketch out of Liverpool.
 The trust sends young, disadvantaged people on 5-6 night voyages on the Irish Sea.
 Berths sell for an average cost of about £300 each, but this only covers about 65% of the organisation's total overheads.
 OYTNW are always looking for grants/ donations/sponsorships, so that the young people of the North West can benefit from an experience that will change their life.
 Any amount would be most welcome.
 Contact: Gill McKinnon, Office Manager.
 Address: Unit 4, 7 Brandon Street, Birkenhead, Wirral, CH41 5HN.
 Tel.: 0151 666 1664.
 Fax: 0151 666 1664.
 E-mail: info@oytnw.org.uk.